jcervas/class-cmu-84-721/Notes/Political choice in a polarized America: How elite polarization shapes mass behavior/readme.md

-# Comprehensive Outline: "Political choice in a polarized America: How elite polarization shapes mass behavior"

-## Introduction

-### Objectives and Key Terms

-- **Elite Polarization**: The increasing ideological distance between political elites, like party leaders and elected officials.
-- **Mass Behavior**: The collective actions, attitudes, and voting behaviors of the general public.
-- **Policy Orientations**: Individual beliefs and attitudes toward public policy issues.
-- **Partisanship**: Strong allegiance to one's own political party.
-- **Vote Choice**: The decision of individuals to vote for a specific candidate or party.

-### Book Objectives

-- Investigate how elite polarization affects mass political behavior.
-- Examine how the relationships between policy orientations, partisanship, elite polarization, and vote choice evolve over time.

----

-## Research Design and Objectives

-### Purpose and Goals

-- **Primary Goal**: To understand how policy orientations, partisanship, and vote choice are influenced by elite polarization.
-- **Secondary Goal**: To validate the theory through the use of multiple datasets and research methods.

-### Types of Data Employed

-#### Panel Data

-- **Definition**: Longitudinal data that tracks changes in the same individuals over time.
-- **Importance**: Critical for observing how policy orientations influence partisanship and vice versa.

-#### Cross-Sectional Time Series Data

-- **Definition**: Data collected from different individuals at multiple points in time.
-- **Importance**: Allows for analysis across broader populations and timeframes.

----

-## Data Types: Detailed Discussion

-### Panel Data Objectives

-- Assess if policy orientations are a major driver of change in partisanship.

-### Cross-Sectional Time Series Data Objectives

-- Examine how relationships between policy orientations, partisanship, elite polarization, and vote choice have evolved in the broader electorate.

----

-## Theoretical Claims and Expectations

-### Role of Policy Orientations

-- **Claim**: Policy orientations significantly shape individual behavior and influence how partisanship changes over time.

-### Impact of Elite Polarization

-- **Expectation**: Elite polarization amplifies the effects of policy orientations on political choices.

-### Individual and Contextual Factors

-- **Claim**: Political behavior varies as a function of the changing context created by elite polarization.

----

-## Data Sources and Their Merits

-### Individual-Level Data

-#### American National Election Study (ANES)

-- Comprehensive, specific to political attitudes, and spans multiple decades.

-#### General Social Survey (GSS)

-- Collected annually, covers broad topics, and valuable for less politically-charged responses.

-### Elite-Level Data

-#### NOMINATE Data

-- **Definition**: Assigns ideology scores to legislators based on roll-call votes.

-#### Americans for Democratic Action (ADA) Rankings

-- **Definition**: Ranks members of Congress based on key roll-call votes each year.

----

-## Methodological Rigor and Novelty

-- Uses longitudinal data to capture changes over time.
-- Novel in integrating both individual and contextual (elite-level) variables into models of political choice.
+# Summary of Introduction: "Political choice in a polarized America: How elite polarization shapes mass behavior"

+## Objectives
+- Investigate the impact of **Elite Polarization** (ideological separation among political elites) on **Mass Behavior** (collective actions, attitudes, and voting behaviors of the public).

+## Key Terms Defined
+- **Elite Polarization**: Increasing ideological distance among political elites.
+- **Mass Behavior**: Collective actions, attitudes, and voting behaviors of the general public.
+- **Policy Orientations**: Individual beliefs towards public policy issues.
+- **Partisanship**: Strong allegiance to a political party.
+- **Vote Choice**: Decision to vote for a specific candidate or party.

+## Data Types Used
+- **Panel Data**: Tracks the same individuals over time.
+Essential for understanding the change within individuals, particularly in terms of policy orientations.
+- **Cross-Sectional Time Series Data**: Provides a snapshot at different time intervals across the electorate.
+Used to analyze how relationships between policy orientations, partisanship, and vote choice have changed over time.

+## Argument Structure

+### Individual-Level Analysis
+- Utilizes data from **American National Election Study (ANES)** and **General Social Survey (GSS)**.
+- ANES focuses on political attitudes and behaviors since 1948.
+- GSS is more sociological and thus less likely to prime respondents to think in political terms.
+- Data span long periods (e.g., ANES from 1972–2016, GSS from 1983–2016) to capture changing mass behavior.

+### Elite-Level Analysis
+- Data sources include **NOMINATE** data, which assigns ideology scores to members of Congress, and **Americans for Democratic Action (ADA)** rankings.
+- Also uses **Shor and McCarty’s State Legislator Ideological Data** for state-level analysis.

+## Theory and Claims
+- **Primary Theory**: Elite polarization amplifies the effects of policy orientations but only if individual-level policy attitudes are stable.
+- **Individual Change**: Argues that individuals align their partisanship based on their policy orientations.
+- **Transforming the Electorate**: Longitudinal changes on an individual level can collectively affect the broader electorate.
+- **Context Matters**: Claims that much of what we think we know about mass political behavior is an artifact of context.
+Behavior changes depending on the context, which is shaped by elite behavior.